Alec-Barton/iPhoneX_Mockup/README.md

-# iPhoneX_mockup_illustrator
+# iPhoneX Mockups

-- simple transparent vector images of iPhone X for making app mockups
+- simple transparent vector and png images of iPhone X for making app mockups
-- available as .ai and .svg files
+- available as .ai, .xd(.sketch), .svg and .png files

 # Preview